19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Shocking Grasp.md

 You touch a creature with lightning crackling between your fingers and imbue it with a strong shock.
 The creature takes 2d4 [Lightning](../../../../Damage%20Types/Lightning.md) damage and it cannot take [Reactions](../../../../Game%20Procedures/Reaction.md) until your next [Turn](../../../../Game%20Procedures/Turn.md).

-*Upcast: Deal an additional 1 damage per spell level.*
+*Upcast: Deal 1 additional damage per spell level.*